GenAI Is No Silver Bullet for Qualitative Research in Software Engineering: A Research Agenda

-\paragraph{Reconciling GenAI and constructivist and interpretivist research paradigms} Finally, it is worth asking whether the use of GenAI can ever be reconciled with constructivist research paradigms.
-Notions of rigor in research usually come from positivist philosophies and ignore that some view truth as a socially constructed phenomenon~\cite{sandelowski}.
-Results necessarily are filtered through a researcher and their biases and positionality.
+\paragraph{Reconciling GenAI and constructivist and interpretivist research paradigms} Finally, it is worth asking under what conditions, if any, the use of GenAI can be reconciled with constructivist research paradigms.
+Notions of rigor in research are often derived from positivist philosophies, and ignore that some researchers view truth as a socially constructed phenomenon~\cite{sandelowski}.
+Results necessarily are filtered through a researcher and their biases, positionality, and theoretical lenses~\cite{DeSousa2025,sharp2016ethnographic}.
 What does that mean in the LLM era?
-As the seminal work by \cite{kidderQualitativeQuantitativeMethods1987} distinguishes, some research looks for answers, while other research looks for questions.
+As the seminal work by Kidder and Fine \cite{kidderQualitativeQuantitativeMethods1987} distinguishes, some research looks for answers, while other research looks for questions.
 GenAI would seem more suited to the former than the latter.
-The appeal of the \textbf{scalability} of a GenAI approach risks our community losing the \textbf{creativity, nuance and subtlety} that truly skilled qualitative researchers bring.
+The key question is therefore not whether GenAI can be inserted into any qualitative workflow, but which uses remain methodologically and epistemologically compatible without displacing the creativity, nuance, and subtlety that skilled qualitative researchers bring.

-\begin{acks} We are grateful to Martin Robillard and Umit Akirmak for their insights and discussions around this topic. \end{acks}
+\begin{acks} We are grateful to Martin Robillard, Umit Akirmak, and the anonymous reviewers for their insights and discussions around this topic. \end{acks}